 Indianapolis Truck Accident Lawyers Can Help

-Traffic accidents involving commercial trucks, such as tractor-trailers or 18-wheelers, often result in catastrophic injuries and death.
+Auto accidents involving commercial trucks, such as tractor-trailers or 18-wheelers, often result in catastrophic injuries and death.
 At Doehrman Buba, our nationally board certified civil trial lawyers represent people from across the nation who have been injured in truck accidents in Indiana, helping them obtain compensation for the financial burden caused by their injuries.

 Causes of Truck Accidents

 Drivers of smaller vehicles should be aware that trucks have certain speed, turning, visibility, and braking limitations.
 Many truck accidents occur because of these limitations.
 Other causes of trucking accidents include:

 - A truck driver's lack of training

 - Poor driving conditions (fog, snow or rain)

 - Truck defects (defective tires, safety systems, lights, etc.)